jishaps/Snowflake-pro/README.md

 What is the term used to describe the average depth of overlapping micro-partitions for specified columns in a table? clustering depth
-What is the benefit of storing columns independently within micro-partitions?efficient scanning, compression and pruning What is the system function that can be used to view the clustering metadata for a table?SYSTEM$CLUSTERING_INFORMATION
+What is the benefit of storing columns independently within micro-partitions?efficient scanning, compression and pruning What is the system function that can be used to view the clustering metadata for a table?SYSTEM$CLUSTERING_INFORMATION How long (Hours) does Snowflake persist query results in the query result cache?
+24 What is the purpose of the metadata cache in Snowflake?To store metadata about tables and columns What is the name of the tool that provides execution details for a query in Snowflake?Query Profile What information can you find in the Node List section of the Query Profile page?
+The execution time for each node What information can you find in the Operator Tree section of the Query Profile page?the amount of data scanned by each operator